Friendship Bridge (Brazil–Paraguay)

 The Friendship Bridge (Puente de la Amistad, Ponte da Amizade) is an arch bridge connecting the Brazilian city of Foz do Iguaçu and the Paraguayan city of Ciudad del Este.

 History and importance

-The bridge was opened to traffic in 1965.
-The space between the main arch is 290 metres (303 yards in total).
-The bridge itself is 552.4 m long.
+The bridge construction treaty was signed on May 29, 1956, by the governments of Brazil and Paraguay.
+On November 14, 1956, the commission responsible for the project's design and execution was established.
+At the time of its construction in 1962, the bridge held the world record for the longest span for a reinforced concrete, fixed-arch bridge, at 290 meters.